rax-incubate/gcp-mc-demo/README.md

   kubectl -n myapp get service
   ```

   - Access the URL from services.
-If you face any issues see troubleshooting section
+If you face any issues see the troubleshooting section.

   ```
   MYAPP_IP=$(kubectl get services -n myapp myapp --output jsonpath='{.status.loadBalancer.ingress[0].hostname}')